FrancesCoronel/personal-website-v3/content/posts/2020-03-14-become-a-tech-queen.md

 - If you forget to define something, I’ll let you know in the form of the question
 - What do you want to get out of this podcast, what do you want listeners to come away with?
 - Did you send me your high-res photo and avatar?

+## Sponsor Tiers

+### Online Boost - $25 per episode

+- Logo on website under Sponsor section permanently
+- Recognition on social media 1 time
+- Shoutout and logo in episode show notes

+### Episode Boost - $50 per episode

+- Logo on website under Sponsor section permanently
+- Mention at end of episode
+- Recognition on social media 2 times
+- Shoutout and logo in episode show notes

+### Preroll Ad - $75 per episode

+- 60 second read at the beginning of the show
+- Logo on website under Sponsor section permanently
+- Mention at end of episode
+- Recognition on social media 3 times
+- Shoutout and logo in episode show notes

+### Midroll Ad - $100 per episode

+- 30 second read during the middle of the show
+- Logo on website under Sponsor section permanently
+- Mention at beginning & end of show
+- Recognition on social media 4 times
+- Shoutout and logo in episode show notes